Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt2-homefront.md

 "He didn’t really like the answers you gave for him."

-*"His questions were… difficult.
+*"His questions were... difficult.
 Questions about matterspace are always difficult."*

 Darcy nodded, and settled on her approach.